jenpennen/git-basics/11-ways-to-use-git-diff.md

 ```

 You can get the commit hashes using `git log`.

+> [!Important]
-**Note**: The order of files, branches, or commits in the `git diff` command matters, since it determines the direction of the comparison.
+> The order of files, branches, or commits in the `git diff` command matters, since it determines the direction of the comparison.